Girgias/unify-typing-modes-rfc/README.md

 #### 4. No need for "namespaced declares"

-Although this is only tangentially related as a proper definition of a package/module in PHP is still highly desirable, but the driving force for this has mostly been how to apply the `strict_type` declare without needing to repeat one-self, something which is a non-issue with a unified typing mode.
+Although this is only tangentially related as a proper definition of a package/module in PHP is still highly desirable, but the driving force for this has mostly been how to apply the `strict_types` declare without needing to repeat one-self, something which is a non-issue with a unified typing mode.

-## Reason for keeping the `strict_type` declare
+## Reason for keeping the `strict_types` declare

-The main reason to keep the `strict_type` declare is to signal to static analysers and IDEs that one doesn't want to use PHP's type juggling.
+The main reason to keep the `strict_types` declare is to signal to static analysers and IDEs that one doesn't want to use PHP's type juggling.

 However, due to it possessing well defined and constrained semantics IDEs/static analysers may not use this declare statement to expand its scope, for example to show an error when using PHP's type juggling with operators.
 Being able to expand its semantics via a configuration option  would remove the need for additional declare statements which cannot be used on previous versions of PHP.
 One such proposal is the withdrawn "Strict operator directive" RFC.
 [13]

 ## Prerequisites

-According to the previous reasons mentioned in favour of the introduction of the `strict_type` declare, the following prerequisite changes need to be done before this proposal can reasonably be enacted:
+According to the previous reasons mentioned in favour of the introduction of the `strict_types` declare, the following prerequisite changes need to be done before this proposal can reasonably be enacted:

  - [x] Consistent TypeErrors for internal functions [7]
  - [ ] Consistent TypeErrors when using a non numeric-string as an integer or float